thomasabishop/eolas/zk/Operating_system_API.md

 # Operating system API

-A user can interact with the operating system either via the GUI or the shell.
-(The UI is in fact an abstraction for interfacing with the shell.)
-When _programs_ interact with the operating system they use the operating system's API.
+A user can interact with the operating system either via the GUI or the [shell](Intro_to_the_Unix_shell.md).
+Both ultimately access the OS via the shell since the UI is an abstraction layer of the shell.
+When _programs_ interact with the operating system they use the **operating system's API**.

 Every OS has an API.
 This specification details how a program should interact with the OS, exposing functions, properties and data types.